SuperLowLevel/SuperLowLevel.github.io/_posts/activities/2021-11-05-Zheyuan-Li-wins.md

 <p style="font-size:20px;width:100%;text-align:left" >

 Recently, the sport day of SIAT was held.
 Zheyuan Li from Xpixel won the champion of Men's Table Tennis Singles Competition.
-After the competition, he donated his prize (table tennis bats) to X-pixel.
+After the competition, he donated his prize (table tennis bats) to XPixel.
-Congratulations to Zheyuan Li and X-pixel.
+Congratulations to Zheyuan Li and XPixel.

 </p>
 </center>